Welcome!

 My current research interests include:

-2. Compartmental models for infectious disease modeling: development of spatiotemporal forecasting techniques to study transmission and fallout of infectious diseases, with specific emphasis on COVID-19.
+2. Spatiotemporal modeling for infectious disease: Development of forecasting techniques and compartmental models to study the transmission and fallout of infectious diseases.
+This includes extensions of the classical SIR framework to handle issues such as false negative rates and symptom-based testing, with a specific emphasis on COVID-19.